 - 3/4 cup rolled oats

-- 1 cup water or your vegan milk of choice - I used regular soy milk.
+- 1 cup vegan milk of your choice - I used regular soy milk.

 - 1/2 teaspoon cinnamon

-- Taste and add maple syrup, 1 teaspoon at a time, until you get the desired sweetness
+- Taste and add maple syrup, 1 teaspoon at a time, until you get your desired level of sweetness.

-- Divide the mixture between two mason jars, and stick them in the fridge.
+- Transfer the mixture to a pint jar, and stick it in the fridge.
 Go to sleep.
 Wake up, and eat your oats!